Zeev Sternhell, dovish Israeli expert on fascism, dies at 85

-A longtime peace activist, Sternhall was an outspoken critic of Israel’s policies toward the Palestinians and an opponent to Israel’s settler movement.
+A longtime peace activist, Sternhell was an outspoken critic of Israel’s policies toward the Palestinians and an opponent to Israel’s settler movement.

 In the wake of the attack, Sternhell increasingly warned about the dangers posed to Israeli democracy.
 Sternhell said from his hospital bed that “if this act was not committed by a deranged person but by someone who represents a political view, then this is the beginning of the disintegration of democracy.”